Shayna003/sudoker/README.md

   - Option to automatically save opened sudokus when exiting, and reopen them the next time the application is opened

 #### Other Features:
-  - History Tree shows non linear history of changes made to a sudoku board
+  - History Tree shows non-linear history of changes made to a sudoku board
   - Board Comparator compares the differences between 2 boards
   - Has a music player that mostly plays .WAV files, and is not memory or CPU efficient.
   - Very basic print support for a sudoku board